-Adopted by the 59th WMA General Assembly, Seoul, Korea, October 2008
+Adopted by the 59th WMA General Assembly, Seoul, Korea, October 2008, and

-The majority of the existing human infectious diseases, including the bioterrorist agents, are zoonoses.
+The majority of the existing human infectious diseases, including the bioterrorism agents, are zoonoses.
 Zoonoses can, by definition, infect both animals and humans.
 By their very nature, the fields of human medicine and veterinary medicine are complementary and synergistic in confronting, controlling and preventing zoonotic diseases from infecting across species.

 Collaboration and communication between human medicine and veterinary medicine have been limited in recent decades, yet the challenges of the 21st Century demand that these two professions work together in times when there is an increased risk of zoonotic diseases due to globalization and climate change, in addition to changes in human behavior.

 An initiative, often called the “One Health” initiative, is being developed to improve the lives of all species through the integration of human and veterinary medicine.
 “One Health” aims to promote and implement close meaningful collaboration and communication between human medicine, veterinary medicine and all allied health scientists with the goal of hastening human public health efficacy as well as advanced health care options for humans (and animals) via comparative biomedical research.

-The World Medical Association (WMA) recognizes the ways in which animals and animal care may affect human health and disease through its own current policies, particularly its statements on Animal Use in Biomedical Research, Resistance to Antimicrobial Drugs and Avian and Pandemic Influenza.
-The WMA also recognized the impact that climate change has on health, through the WMA Declaration on Health and Climate Change.
-The WMA already works with other health professions including dentists, nurses and pharmacists though the World Health Professions Alliance.
+The WMA recognizes the ways in which animals and animal care may affect human health and disease through its own current policies, particularly its statements on Animal Use in Biomedical Research, Antimicrobial Resistance and on Avian and Pandemic Influenza.
+The WMA also recognized the impact that climate change has on health, through its Declaration on Health and Climate Change.

 That the World Medical Association: